diffblue/cbmc/src/solvers/smt2_incremental/README.md

 solvers, so the solver name must be in the `PATH` or an executable with full path must be provided.

-Due to lack of support for conversion of `array_of` expressions that are added by CBMC in the before the new SMT backend is invoked, it is necessary to supply an extra argument `--slice-formula` so that instances of `arrayof_exprt` are removed from the formula to be converted.

-As we move forward with our array-support implementation, we anticipate that the need for this extra flag will be diminished.

 ## Internal code architecture

 ### Overview of the sequence of data processing and data flow -